tomrittervg/TorZillaPrint/README.md

 - Other browsers
 - Flash
 - Extensions (except those used in Tor Browser if they affect tests)
-- Looks and speed (but we are professionals)
 - Providing entropy figures

 ### :kiss: Acknowledgments